 2. What is the lake used for?

 Lake Calavera is considered a recreational body of water that serves as a scenic backdrop to the Calavera Preserve for walkers, hikers, cyclists and others who enjoy the trails.
-Swimming and fishing are not recommended in the lake because of urban runoff and potential disturbance to the surrounding natural habitat.
+No swimming or fishing is allowed in or near the lake because of urban runoff and potential disturbance to the surrounding natural habitat.

 3. Why is the water level so low?